-If you are pregnant or planning to become pregnant, tell your doctor before having the procedure.
+If you are pregnant or planning to become pregnant, tell your doctor before having a cardiac catheterization.

 How you prepare

-- Your doctor may recommend you stop medications that may thin your blood, such as warfarin, aspirin, apixaban, dabigatran and rivaroxaban.
+- Tell your doctor if you take blood thinners.
+Your doctor may recommend that you stop medications that may thin your blood, such as warfarin (Jantoven), aspirin, apixaban (Eliquis), dabigatran (Pradaxa) and rivaroxaban (Xarelto).

 - Take all your medications and supplements with you to the test.
 It's best if you take the original bottles so that your doctor will know the exact dose you take.

 Before a cardiac catheterization, you will likely have your blood pressure and pulse checked.
 You may be asked to use the toilet to empty your bladder.

 You may be asked to remove dentures and any jewelry, especially necklaces that could interfere with pictures of the heart.

 Sticky patches (electrodes) will be placed on your chest to monitor your heartbeat before, during and after the procedure.